andamira/devela/src/_docs/features.md

 ## Features

-Features are grouped in 5 categories, mostly independent from each other:
+Features are grouped in the following categories:
+- *Miscellaneous*
 - *Environment*
 - *Module*
 - *Safety*